Quick Answer

 - Prenatal vitamins (year supply): $30-80.

-This is where you get serious value for your FSA dollars:
+This is where you get significant value for your FSA dollars:

 - Prescription eyeglasses: $100-400 with lenses.
 Get a backup pair.